Yuelioi/docs_yuelili_com/src/houdini/docs/zh/vex/Sampling/sample_geometry.md

 You can retrieve information about more than one hit along the ray by requesting data in an array variable.
-When an imported value is of an array type, the [trace](trace.html "Sends a ray from P along the normalized vector D.") function will automatically append an entry in the array for each individual hit point that was composited during ray tracing.
+When an imported value is of an array type, the [trace](trace.html) () ("Sends a ray from P along the normalized vector D.") function will automatically append an entry in the array for each individual hit point that was composited during ray tracing.
 For the `opacity` sample filter (see below), an entry will be created in the array for each semi-transparent sample encountered until